sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.destroy.md

 - [GitDocumentDB.close()](./git-documentdb.gitdocumentdb.close.md) is called automatically before destroying.

-- options.force is true if undefined.
+- Default of options.force is true.

-- The Git repository and the working directory are removed from the filesystem.
+- destroy() removes the Git repository and the working directory from the filesystem.

-- localDir (which is specified in constructor) is not removed.
+- destroy() does not remove localDir (which is specified in constructor).